 A volunteer is not automatically protected by meeting the threshold requirements of the legislation outlined in Section A and B. There are specific situations where the protection will not apply.
 These situations are listed below.

-Is the volunteer performing community work as a part of a court order or fine repayment scheme?
 A person doing work under an order imposed by a court is not a volunteer under the Tas Civil Liability Act definition.